Foreign exchange guide to Egypt and the Egyptian pound

-Use our Send to Egyptian Pound calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Egyptian Pound deposited into the recipient bank account and less margins and fees kept by the banks!
+Use the above calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Egyptian pound deposited into the recipient bank account and less margins and fees kept by the banks!

 Managing your money effectively while living and working abroad can be challenging, but there are several steps you can take to ensure that your finances are in order.

 By following these tips and managing your money effectively, you can reduce financial stress and enjoy your experience living or doing business in Egypt.

 Egypt is the largest and most populous country in the Arab world and a major player in the Middle East.
 It has a diversified economy with a mix of modern and traditional industries.
 The country is a major producer of oil and natural gas and has a large agricultural sector.
 However, tourism, construction, and manufacturing are also important sources of income.

 Doing business in Egypt can be challenging due to bureaucratic procedures, red tape, and the lack of transparency.
 The legal system can also be complex and time-consuming.
 Corruption is also a concern in Egypt, although the government has made efforts in recent years to combat it.

 However, the country has several advantages for foreign investors, including a large and educated workforce, a strategic location, and access to a large market.
 There are also free trade agreements in place with several countries, which can provide preferential treatment for exports to certain markets.

 In recent years, Egypt's government has implemented economic reform measures, including currency devaluation, floating exchange rate, and major cut on subsidies which aim to improve the business environment and attract foreign investment.